Written by Mike H.

 Central to the debate on how best to deal with crime is the western ideology and conception of what constitutes crime and how to punish offenders.
 Current criminal practices and the public perception of crime and punishment originate from the Reformation, principles of humanism, proportionality, natural justice, judicial independence and the rule of law.
 It is this impression that has left an indelible mark on the current criminal justice system which places offending as a violation of the interests of the State which only concern the offender and the State.
 By virtue of the way the restorative justice debate has emerged within the UK has left policy makers placing restorative justice at the fringes within criminal justice policy in fear of appearing weak on criminal behaviour.
 It is agreed by many commentators that an appropriate use for restorative justice, which has become its most common starting point, is within youth justice.
 This type of crime is relatively uncontroversial, allowing restorative justice to become viewed as a way in which less serious offences can be taken outside mainstream criminal justice into a more accountable framework by dealing with crime by restoring the victim’s security, dignity and self control.

-Youth Justice and Restorative Justice within the UK
+Chapter Three: Youth Justice and Restorative Justice within the UK

 3.0 Introduction – Youth Justice and Restorative Justice in the UK: